carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190610.md

 7. Autofy sync status?
 8. another Viewing Donor History in Salesforce for Finance??
 9. Analyzed reports for Giving Data in Giftworks and Salesforce to test data integrity between systems.  >> to another week
-10. Development report (combination of donations and donor information) completed for Golf Outing.
+10. Discussed Golf income discrepancy between Special Events and Finance.
+11.

 */// Additional SF issues addressed: ///*
-11. Custom profiles for Nate!
-12. Continued basic UI improvements on Client Services objects: Activity, CaseRecord, ContactRecord.
+14. Continued basic UI improvements on Client Services objects: Activity, CaseRecord, ContactRecord.
 Default and required fields, scoping the cleanup necessary, preparing cleanup sheets, hiding/reordering sections and fields, importing updates to records, clarifying tasks with case managers and other staff.
+Minor changes to Event Site/Location and In/Direct Time.
+15. Gained understanding of structural difference between CM Activities and Events, which are both subtypes of Activities.
+Discovered differences between labels for default, custom, and reporting fields (e.g. Full Comments for Activity Description) and the
+16. Created new fields on CaseRecord and IntakeFrom based off of sandbox draft.
-13. Started preparing CaseRecord to hold improvements to IntakeForm fields and auto-population.  …
+17. Prepared CaseRecord to current and future improvements to IntakeForm fields and auto-population.
+Adjusted fields and sections to allow for daily used by team.
+18. Created variables, mapping values from IntakeForm and to CaseRecord using Flows and ProcessBuilder.
+Tested connections between the two objects.
+Minimized amount of selectable values while maintaining reporting requirements.
+Scoped and prepared data in existing fields and moved moved to new objects via imports.
+19. Discussion about internal QB Accounts and Campaigns categorization.
+20. Explored settings for profiles and page layouts specific to client information.
+21. Conducted initial observational session to understand Education department tasks and Salesforce needs.

-14. Communicated with SF support: ??
-Activity VS CM Activity fields spread across these two objects.
+21. Communicated with SF support: ??
-15. Continued to research FormTitan build process.
-Watched tutorials and reference materials.
-Created test form to try “get” actions (pulling data in from CaseRecord and IntakeForm).
-Found and studied TEK’s versions of forms and lightning components using apex code.
-Successfully created test button for new form but still unable to “get” values.
-Scheduled screenshare with FormTitan support.

-13. DHS application  status?
+22. DHS application  status?
-14.

-19. Any new surprises?
+23. Any new surprises?
 There is a definite need for training on Object Structure - but when and who?  and how to cleanup existing?  >> to another week
-20. Contacted SF support regarding XX issues?   >> to another week
+24. Contacted SF support regarding XX issues?   >> to another week

 - - - -
 ### Quarterly Goals